9 Cancun Hidden Gems: A Guide to Local Spots and Activities Beyond the Beach

 San Miguelito is another Mayan archaeological site located within the Hotel Zone of Cancún.
 It is smaller in size compared to El Rey but still offers insight into Mayan history and culture.

-The site features several structures, including temples, platforms, and it’s located inside the Cancun Maya Museum showcasing artifacts found at the site and in the surroundings, besides interesting information on the Mayan Culture.
+The site features several structures, including temples and platforms, and is located inside the Cancun Maya Museum, showcasing artifacts found at the site and in the surrounding areas, as well as interesting information on Mayan Culture.

 - Entry Fee: The entry fee for San Miguelito is typically included in the ticket price for the Cancún Mayan Museum, which also grants access to El Rey.
 As of my last update, the combined ticket price was around 80 Mexican pesos (about $4 USD) per person.